 - Our Process

-For years, maybe even decades at this point, you’ve relied on a PBX legacy system for connecting your phones.
+For years, maybe even decades at this point, you’ve relied on a legacy PBX phone system for connecting your business phones.
 It’s seen you through all your company’s trials and tribulations and was the top of its class when you first got it.
-Sadly, the old system has run its course.
+Sadly, the old phone system has run its course.
 It’s time to upgrade from your old PBX system to a real-time collaborative environment by migrating to Microsoft Teams.

 This kind of change is a big deal.
-You’re about to eschew your old desk phones for something entirely new, and that can be intimidating.
-While you won’t get the same features on this new system, you’ll find a whole new communication methodology to meet the demands of new technology in the modern world on Office 365 with Microsoft Teams alongside Skype for Business.
+You’re about to eschew your old business phones for something entirely new, and that can be intimidating, not to forget on choosing which solution is best for your organization.
+While you won’t get the same features on this new system, you’ll find a whole new communication methodology to meet the demands of new technology in the modern world on Office 365 with Microsoft Teams.
 This solution includes chat, calls, specialized conversations, meetings, app integration, file storage, and file sharing that monitors who accessed what and when.